sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 In this example, `a` and `b` are parameters declared in the function definition, while `2` and `3` are the arguments passed to the function when it is called.

-### 88. What are the default parameters?
+### Question 88.
+What are the default parameters?
 How to add default parameters in a function ?

 Default parameters are values that a function will use if no argument is provided for a particular parameter.
 In JavaScript, default parameters can be added to a function by assigning a default value to the parameter in the function's definition.
 For example: